 Did you know that the way you stand, the position of your hands and even how you hold your head could be hurting your business?
 Many entrepreneurs inadvertently use body language poses that spell the opposite of success.
 If you’re not being taken as seriously as you’d like or landing the business you want, it may be time to take a close look at your nonverbal communication.

-Here are six body language poses and gestures to avoid and what to do instead.
+Here are six body language signals, poses and gestures to avoid and what to do instead.

 2. Speaking Fast